 - Doctor of Pharmacy degree from an ACPE-accredited college or school of pharmacy or BS in pharmacy degree with three years of hospital experience.

-- Must be a registered pharmacist in Pennsylvania or eligible for and complete the Board of Pharmacy licensure process within three months of the residency program start date.
+- Must be a registered pharmacist in Pennsylvania or eligible for and complete the Board of Pharmacy licensure process within 90 days of the residency program start date.

 Currently the program has three available PGY1 positions which are filled on a yearly basis.
 The program begins in mid-June and residents are contracted for 53 weeks to allow overlap between residency classes.

 Answer: Each resident covers three holidays during the year.

 Question: How many hours do you work per week?

 Answer: It varies from rotation to rotation; however, the residents are limited to 80 hours per week based on departmental policy.
 On average, they work approximately 67 hours a week.

 Answer: The research project is chosen according to the resident's area of interest.
 Project mentors will help with topic selection, identification of resources, and research project guidance.